 You don’t necessarily need to look for the person with the most glowing resume, the highly-decorated entrepreneur, or the one your friend swears by – the right-hand man (or woman) is in fact a completely subjective decision.
-Scriba boss Katie Mallinson recently spoke to WeAreTechWomen about how to find the one for you.
+So, how do you find the right one?

 It took me a while to find the right mentor.
 Over the years, I was introduced to lots of people – each with varying levels of experience and differing specialisms – and often felt as though they were right for me on paper, but not in practice.

 For instance, there was a hugely successful man who had a list of credentials as long as your arm.
 I liked and respected him, but his view of what constitutes an outstanding business was so far removed from mine.
 He didn’t understand the importance of having a creative space for colleagues, or a welcoming environment for clients – we just didn’t gel.